-E. Ten Percent Test for Carryover Allocations
+D. Ten Percent Test for Carryover Allocations

 Pursuant to the year-end tax bill of 2000 and the Housing and Economic Recovery Act of 2008 (HERA), the 10% test for the Carryover Allocations will be extended for twelve months from the date of the Carryover Allocation.
 All information which must be submitted in order to receive a Carryover Allocation must be sent to the Division’s Carson City or Las Vegas office and received by 5:00 P.M., September 27, 2015.
 The Division will issue Carryover Allocations on or about November 8, 2015.
 The Applicant/Co-Applicants must supply the Division with a Federal Tax Identification Number to receive a Carryover Allocation.

-The Project Sponsor must meet the 10% test by November 8, 2015.
-Project Sponsors must submit a quarterly project status report of the project, during the construction phase, until a certificate of occupancy is issued by the building department, on a form prescribed by NHD due May 9, 2015 to ensure a project is moving forward and remains viable.
+The Project Sponsor must meet the 10% test by November 7, 2017.
+Project Sponsors must submit a quarterly project status report of the project, during the construction phase, until a certificate of occupancy is issued by the building department.

-F. Declaration of Restricted Covenants (DRC)
+E. Declaration of Restricted Covenants (DRC)

 The DRC for all projects which receive a reservation must be recorded: (i) when the project receives a Carryover Allocation; or (ii) before the commencement of construction, whichever occurs first.
 All Applicants/Co-Applicants and Project Sponsors agree to cooperate with the Division to timely record the DRC.